 If you turn back the clock to when humans were hunter-gatherers, stress was actually a good thing.
 It was also very short-lived.
 Confronted with a source of danger, stress gave you the instant energy you needed to run or fight for your life.
 Once the threat passed, your body returned to its pre-stress state.

 However, in our modern society, we are exposed to chronic stress.
 This means instead of occasional bursts of cortisol, levels of this hormone are elevated for weeks or even months at a time.
 The result… accelerated muscle loss.
+Check out a simple technique for reducing stress here.

 Less muscle usually means less strength, which can harm many aspects of your life.
 Even simple tasks like walking, carrying groceries, and climbing stairs are more demanding after losing muscle.
 The more complex these activities are, the more energy you’ll have to use to do them, and the more tired you’re likely to feel.
 Increased muscle mass makes life easier and less exhausting.